msalemor/ai-apps-blocks/README.md

 - Creating and storing embeddings
 - Selecting a Vector database,
 - Retrieving and consuming results from a vector database
-- Delivering a right user experience (frontend)
+- Delivering the right user experience (frontend)
 - Etc.

 ## Application architecture fundamentals